 Foresters expressly prohibits the employment of family members, customers or those who are closely associated together - such as in the case of co-habitation, a romantic or other intimate relationship - when they are in a position to report to one another or influence any decisions regarding the hiring, promotion, performance assessment, supervision, salary review, or termination of one to the other.
-This policy also applies when individuals are or have become engaged in an outside business relationship, become related or form close relationships after the reporting line was put in place.
+This policy also applies when individuals become related or form close relationships after the reporting line was put in place.
 To ensure complete objectivity, Foresters will encourage one or the other individual to voluntarily transfer or resign from his or her role, or in the absence of such a decision, will remove one or both employees from their roles.